MarshalX/python-webrtc/README.md

 ## DISCLAIMER

-This project is still under development and isn't ready for any serious use!
-In the current stage it's possible to establish connection and work with audio with a large number of segfaults and sigbuses. ✨
+This project is still under development and isn't ready for any serious use.
+In the current stage, it's possible to establish connection and work with audio, but many interfaces and methods not implemented yet.

 #### Snippet